syllable-hq/uphs-feasibility-study/README.md

 Our report advocates for further exploration of this technology.
 And we suggest immediate development in locations which demonstrate profitability.

-## The Report
+## Documentation
-The actual report can be found here: [report.pdf](report.pdf)

 The report is compiled using [LaTeX](https://www.latex-project.org/).
 The LaTeX base file is [underground-pumped-hydroelectric-storage-feasibility-study.tex](underground-pumped-hydroelectric-storage-feasibility-study.tex).
 This compiles to a pdf file by the same which is gitignored.
 This file is then saved as report.pdf for releases.

-## Documentation
 To edit and compile the report, you will need to install some kind of LaTeX tool.
 I just use a plugin for sublime text editor.
 [LaTeXTools: A LaTeX Plugin for Sublime Text 2 and 3](https://latextools.readthedocs.io/en/latest/)

 ## Version History